Yuli-SDU/MOCO-GCN/README.md

 ```

 ### File descriptions
 `-input`: A data foler includes `X.csv` and `Y.csv`. `X.csv` is a microbiome and exposome abundance matrix, sample as rows, microbiome and exposome as columns, the last 6 or 23 rows are exposome data. `Y.csv` is pancreatic cancer label.
+Notice that the original microbiome data is available at **./Random Forest/OTU.csv**, the exposome data is available at **./supplementary table/supplementary table 1.csv**.

 |SampleID|microbe1|microbe2|...|exposusre1|exposure2|...|
 |---|---|---|---|---|---|---|